Poetry by Daniel and Snow Reid

 My soul flew up and away,

-When I heard a voice shout,
+Then I heard a voice shout,

 "Come back!" it cried out,